LMMS/lmms/README.md

 This plugin is designed as an experiment and a new DSP tool that gives LMMS users a level of spectral control normally found only in high end academic software.
 I don't believe that there is another plugin or VST which does this.

 Stereo processing is not yet implemented the plugin currently operates in mono.

+All files required are within the Plugins/TransferFunction folder excluding the PluginList.cmake file which was also required to be edited before compilation.